MIDL-Conference/midl-website-2021/pages/index.md

 ## MIDL is live!

-If you have registered, you can join at https://2021.midl.io/gather
+If you have registered, you can join us in [Gather.Town](https://2021.midl.io/gather)!

-The opening ceremony is already available for you to watch!
+The opening ceremony is already available for you to watch on YouTube

+{% from "_macros.html" import youtube %}
 {{ macros.youtube('KDd64T-Ww3w') }}

 ## Paper Registration